exosite-archive/hvac-reference-application/README.md

 $ sudo apt-get install python-smbus
 ```

-## Install GWE w/GMQ on BeagleBone
+## Install GWE with GMQ on BeagleBone

 [https://gateway-engine.exosite.io/](https://gateway-engine.exosite.io/)

 You have already done Step 1 above.
 Start from Step 2.
-Write down mac address for adding the device later.
+Write down the MAC address for adding the device later.

 TODO: take the steps from Step two and improve upon them.
 Send these steps to will for addition to the true documentation, if he can update these quickly we may not need to make our own steps in this guide.